 It is part of the , series and is a This historical mystery is a hardcover edition that was published by Headline Publishing on July 17, 2012 and has 384 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Valley of the Shadow, The Dove of Death, The Chalice of Blood, Murder Most Medieval: Noble Tales of Ignoble Demises, The Seventh Trumpet, Atonement of Blood, The Second Death
+Other books by this author which I have reviewed include Valley of the Shadow, The Dove of Death, The Chalice of Blood, Murder Most Medieval: Noble Tales of Ignoble Demises, The Seventh Trumpet, Atonement of Blood, The Second Death

 This is the twenty-second installment in the Sister Fidelma medieval mystery series, but the action takes place after Shroud for the Archbishop which places it in the number 3 slot chronologically.
 It’s the summer of 664 and Sister Fidelma finds herself stranded in Italy on her way home from the activity in Rome.
 The action in this story takes place in the then Abbey of Bobium (today’s Abbey of Bobbio).

 I do enjoy how precise Fidelma is.
 They certainly don’t like Fidelma’s questions!